19 incredible photos taken from space in

 Thanks to NASA's Juno space probe, we can see the multitude of storms raging in Jupiter's southern hemisphere.
 Did you know that the Great Red Spot is twice the size of Earth and is the largest storm in the solar system?

 The fury of Raikoke

 On , Raikoke erupted.
-This photo of the volcano in the Kuril Islands, taken from the International Space Station, shows a gigantic plume of volcanic ash and gas.
+This photo of the volcano in the Kuril Islands, taken from the ISS, shows a gigantic plume of volcanic ash and gas.

 Colourful Eta Carinae